kdadler/slate/source/includes/_salesNegotiations.md

 ----- | ----- | -----------
-basket | Basket | The negotiation is being managed by the customer via their basket active | Active | The account manager is managing the sales negotiation pending-approval | Pending Approval | Pending customer approval complete | Complete | The negotiation is complete and a sales order has been created.
+basket | Basket | The negotiation is being managed by the customer via their basket active | Active | The account manager is managing the sales negotiation with-customer | Pending Approval by Customer | Changes have been made and the entity is waiting for the customer to approve them complete | Complete | The negotiation is complete and a sales order has been created.

 ## Example request